MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-preparing-the-server-for-replication.md

 [Replication Agent Security Model](../../relational-databases/replication/security/replication-agent-security-model.md)

 ## Next steps
+You have now successfully prepared your server for replication.
 The next article teaches you how to configure Transactional Replication.

 Advance to the next article to learn more
 > [!div class="nextstepaction"]